You Are the Best Reviewer of Your Own Papers: The Isotonic Mechanism: Introduction

+Given the author's selection $S$ from the partition and the raw review scores $\by$, the conference aims to accurately estimate $\bR$.
+Assuming that the conference accepts the author's message as truthful, a natural approach to incorporate the constraint $\bR \in S$ is to use $\by$ as the estimate if $\by \in S$, and otherwise project $\by$ onto $S$.
+Formally, the estimate is defined as the solution to the following optimization problem:

-subject to the constraint $\br = (r_1, \ldots, r_n) \in S$, where $\|\cdot\|$ denotes the Euclidean/$\ell_2$ norm throughout the paper.
-This is constrained maximum likelihood estimation when the noise variables $z_1, \ldots, z_n$ are independent and identically distributed (i.i.d.) normal random variables with mean zero~\cite{aitchison1958maximum}.
-The solution serves as an appraisal of the grades of $n$ items.
-Arguably, a fine-grained partition $\{S_1, \ldots, S_m\}$ is preferred because it enables Bob to better narrow down the search space for estimating the ground truth.
+subject to the constraint that $\br = (r_1, \ldots, r_n) \in S$, where $\|\cdot\|$ denotes the $\ell_2$ norm throughout.
+This formulation corresponds to a constrained maximum likelihood estimation when the noise variables $z_1, \ldots, z_n$ in \eqref{eq:y} are independent and identically distributed (i.i.d.) normal random variables with mean zero~\citep{aitchison1958maximum}.
+This estimator is known to be minimax optimal under very general conditions~\citep{johnstone2002function}.

-From Alice's perspective, however, the estimation accuracy means little as she might already know the exact values of $\bR$.
-Instead, her objective is to maximize her payoff as a function of the solution $\widehat\bR$ to \eqref{eq:isotone_shape_intro}.
-To formalize this viewpoint, letting $U$ be any nondecreasing \textit{convex} function, we assume that Alice is rational and strives to maximize the expected overall utility

-as much as she can by reporting any element $S$ from the given partition $\{S_1, \ldots, S_m\}$, either truthfully or not.

-As the main result, we address the needs of both Alice and Bob simultaneously in the following theorem. \begin{othertheorem}[informal] The most precise information that Bob can assure to truthfully elicit from Alice is the ranking of her items in descending (or, equivalently, ascending) order of the ground-truth grades $R_1, \ldots, R_n$.
-Moreover, the estimator \eqref{eq:isotone_shape_intro} provided the true ranking is more accurate than the raw observation $\by$.